npodonnell/probabilistic-recursive-gossip/README.tex.md

 One strategy for choosing an ID that’s probably unique is to simply use a massive random number as the ID.
 A number so large that the chances are negligable that any other node has chosen that number.
 We will use this approach as our method of ID assignment to both nodes and resouces.
 For both node IDs and resource IDs, we need enough bits in the ID to ensure:

-1. We will never run out of IDs for nodes or resources.
+1. We will never run out of IDs
-2. We will never randomly choose the same ID twice.
+2. We will never randomly choose the same ID twice

 We will use the same number of bits for both node IDs and resource IDs because we want certain resources to have an affinity to certain nodes, specifically those nodes who’s IDs are numerically close to that of the resources.
 Finally we would like for both node IDs and resource IDs to be evenly distributed.
 If we choose a random number modulo $2^{\text{Number of bits}}$, these needs are satisfied.